5 Reasons to Use Personas in the Furniture Industry

 - Know your competition and differentiate yourself (tools like SEMrush or iSpionage are helpful to discover how they market themselves).

-In the furniture manufacturing industry, the concept of a persona brings an interesting twist, because manufacturers generally sell B2B to buyers or retailers, but they also have to consider the end user/consumer, so marketing must be multi-faceted and appeal to every step of the sales process, and it must align with the rapidly moving digital world we live in.
+In the furniture manufacturing industry, the concept of a persona brings an interesting twist, because manufacturers generally sell B2B to buyers, retailers or designers, but they also have to consider the end user/consumer, so marketing must be multi-faceted and appeal to every step of the sales process, and it must align with the rapidly moving digital world we live in.

 - Create relevant blogs, rich content with visuals, whitepapers, landing pages, and CTAs within your website.